-- Tilt your chin upward and lift your chest toward the ceiling, open your heart to the sky.
+- Tilt your chin upward and lift your chest toward the ceiling, opening your heart to the sky.

-- Remember: you can use your hands for support, but don’t put too much pressure in them yet.
+- Remember: you can use your hands for support, but don’t put too much pressure on them yet.
 Try to let your back and abs do most of the work to lift you.
-Also don’t crave for deeper expression initially.
+Also don’t crave deeper expression initially.
 Cobra formation takes time.

 - If it feels uncomfortable to tilt your chin up, try keeping your neck straight and gazing at the floor.
 Leave your head relaxed and comfortable.

 6. Ankles Over Knees Stretch

 This pose helps to rotate your hip and stretch the piriformis.
 Sustained practice of this pose lengthens your piriformis and increases overall flexibility and strength.

 - Bend your right leg at the knee.